LauraChow77/GlobalUrbanMapper/README.md

 GlobalUrbanMapper is a comprehensive project specifically designed for the prediction of global urban areas.
 This project employs Sentinel-2, Sentinel-1, and SRTM satellite data sets to perform detailed urban mapping with a spatial resolution of 10m.

 This repository contains the JavaScript code for multimodal imagery generation with Google Earth Engine (GEE), the model used for global urban mapping, and a prediction code that leverages the mmsegmentation library.
-The model and the resources are suitable for the analysis of urban areas from the years 2018 to 2023.
+The model and the resources are suitable for the analysis of urban areas starting from the year 2018 and extending into future years.

 Whether you are an urban planner, researcher, or a scientist interested in understanding urban growth patterns on a global scale, GlobalUrbanMapper provides a powerful solution with its ability to process satellite data for accurate urban area prediction and analysis.
+Beyond its core mapping capabilities, the model also supports the generation of patch annotations and serves as a valuable source of training data.
+Additionally, the embedded urban-specific knowledge within the model makes it a candidate for pretraining in transfer learning applications related to urban studies.

 ![Project Overview](GUM_snapshot_Suva.png)